Ahmadreza Rofougaran: Career

-Innovent Systems Inc
+Innovent Systems Inc and Movandi

-In 1998, he co-founded Innovent Systems Inc, a company based in El Segundo, California, and specializing in the development and research in RF CMOS, RF radio, and digital processing to enable short-range wireless connectivity, in 2000, Broadcom Corporation acquired Innovent Systems for $440 million.
+In 1998, he and his sister Maryam Rofougaran were the co-founders Innovent Systems Inc, a company based in El Segundo, California, and specializing in the development and research in RF CMOS, RF radio, and digital processing to enable short-range wireless connectivity.
+In 2000, Broadcom Corporation acquired Innovent Systems for $440 million.
 In 2005, while working at Broadcom Corporation, Rofougaran managed to integrate multiple wireless systems into single-chip CMOS, which enabled smartphones with Wi-Fi in coexistence with Bluetooth and other wireless systems.
-He is a Fellow of Broadcom since 2006 for contributions to RF CMOS and radio technology that was crucial to building Broadcom's wireless business.
+He is a Fellow of Broadcom since 2006 for contributions to RF and radio technology that was crucial to building Broadcom's wireless business.

-Movandi

-In 2016, Rofougaran co-founded Movandi, an Irvine, California-based company specializing in developing 5G wireless network systems.
+In 2016, Rofougaran and his sister Maryam Rofougaran became the co-founders of Movandi, an Irvine, California-based company specializing in developing 5G wireless network systems.